cmd-coffee/documentation/faqs.md

 6. What is single origin coffee?
 > Essentially, single origin is coffee talk for knowing the region, producer, or crop where your beans originated.
 So, when we offer you beans of Costa Rica Cumbres del Poas we know that the beans were caringly produced by Dona Francisca and Oscar Chacon, a husband and wife living in the central valley region of Costa Rica.

+7. Who makes your blends?
+> We do!
+We use the same types of beans we use for single origin coffees.
+We select a combination of flavor profiles to create a unique and consistent experience for each blend.

 7. What is micro-roasting?
 > It means we roast our coffee in very small batches.
 Currently, each batch is about ten pounds.